menacit/practical_cryptography_course/00-course_intro.md

 -->

 ---
-For detailed notes, glossary, labs and similar, see:
+For notes, labs and similar, see:
 **[%RESOURCES_DOMAIN%/crypto.zip](%RESOURCES_ARCHIVE%)**.

 These resources should be seen as a complement to an instructor lead course, not a replacement.